When was your last inspection?

 How do pupils get to school?

-We have an extensive school minibus and coach service and the K3 bus route passes close to the Claremont Drive entrance to the school.
+By bus: we have an extensive school minibus and coach service and the K3 bus route passes close to the Claremont Drive entrance to the school.

 How old is the school?